joeattardi/picmo/docs/docs/api/picmo/functions/delete-recents.md

 Clears the recent emojis list stored in local storage.

-THe recents are stored under the local storage key `PicMo:recents`.
+The recents are stored under the local storage key `PicMo:recents`.